gsx-lab/caras-framework/docs/DEVELOP_TEST_SUITES.md

       result[:timeout] # => [Boolean]      : timed out or not
     ```

-    If you run `command` like this, it execute the first argument as a command and outputs stdout adn stderr to a file named 'port.log', in the *TestCase* directory.
+    If you run `command` like this, it execute the first argument as a command and outputs stdout and stderr to a file named 'port.log', in the *TestCase* directory.
 When completed, the method returns an Hash object that has stdout, stderr and status.
 If not completed within the period specified by `ttl`, the method kills the command process and set `timeout` true.
 In that case, `err` and `out` are not returned.  `append` parameter indicates append-mode.
 It is by default "true".

 ### Implementation example

 Let us walk you through a more realistic example.
-We call it 'http banner grabbber', which obtains Server headers by establishing connections with http ports.
+We call it 'http banner grabber', which obtains Server headers by establishing connections with http ports.
 It is to apply the action to every http port, so you need to implement `target_ports` and `attack_on_port`.

 We will show you the implementation of `target_ports` first.
 The example below explains how to extract ports that nmap service detections discover.